PPL (PPL) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the energy and utility holding company had lost 6.12% in the past month.
-In that same time, the Utilities sector lost 3.21%, while the S&P 500 gained 3.44%.
+Prior to today's trading, shares of the energy and utility holding company had lost 5.46% over the past month.
+This has lagged the Utilities sector's loss of 2.53% and the S&P 500's gain of 3.98% in that time.

 Wall Street will be looking for positivity from PPL as it approaches its next earnings report date.
-On that day, PPL is projected to report earnings of $0.34 per share, which would represent year-over-year growth of 13.33%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.73 billion, up 2.25% from the year-ago period.
+In that report, analysts expect PPL to post earnings of $0.34 per share.
+This would mark year-over-year growth of 13.33%.
+Our most recent consensus estimate is calling for quarterly revenue of $1.73 billion, up 2.25% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.59 per share and revenue of $7.73 billion.
-These totals would mark changes of +12.77% and -2.23%, respectively, from last year.
+PPL's full-year Zacks Consensus Estimates are calling for earnings of $1.59 per share and revenue of $7.73 billion.
+These results would represent year-over-year changes of +12.77% and -2.23%, respectively.

-It is also important to note the recent changes to analyst estimates for PPL.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.47% higher.
-PPL is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Consensus EPS estimate has moved 0.47% higher within the past month.
+PPL is currently a Zacks Rank #3 (Hold).

-In terms of valuation, PPL is currently trading at a Forward P/E ratio of 16.98.
-This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 16.98.
+Investors should also note PPL's current valuation metrics, including its Forward P/E ratio of 16.88.
+For comparison, its industry has an average Forward P/E of 16.88, which means PPL is trading at a no noticeable deviation to the group.

 The Utility - Electric Power industry is part of the Utilities sector.
-This group has a Zacks Industry Rank of 60, putting it in the top 24% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 60, which puts it in the top 24% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.